ga-curriculum/intro-to-javascript-functions/return-values/README.md

 The ability to store and use return values allows us to use _helper functions_ to keep our code concise and legible.

-> :books _Helper functions_ are functions that perform a part of the calculations of another function - `calculateTax()` above is a great example.
+> :books: _Helper functions_ are functions that perform a part of the calculations of another function - `calculateTax()` above is a great example.

 Breaking up a larger function into smaller helper functions can make it much easier to understand what a function is doing.
 Take the following example: